-Whilst the 2016/17 year has seen a significant increase in business footings (11.6%), revenue has increased by \$296,539 or 14.3%.
-This increase in revenue is greater than the rate of business volume increase due to the changed deposits to loans ratio indentified above.
-This is an indication that margins on lending are more favourable than those on deposits and therefore it provides us with further information to guide our marketing efforts.
+Whilst the 2017/18 year has seen a significant increase in business footings of 8.8%, revenue has increased by only \$156,606 or 6.6%.
+The fact that the increase in revenue is less than the rate of business volume increase is a reflection on the tightness of margins occurring during 2017/18 and this trend is likely to continue throughout 2018/19.

-Management of general operating expenses has been a focus again this year, however, the employment of a new Customer Relationship Manager at the Templestowe Village Community Bank® Branch, a full year of employment of our Consumer Engagement Consultant and a significantly increased contribution to the Community Enterprise FoundationTM has meant that total operating costs have increased by \$249,857 or 13.76%.
-This investment into increasing our business volumes has enabled us to report a very pleasing full year Profit Before Income Tax of \$304,955, an increase of \$46,682 or 18.1% over 2015/16.
+Management of general operating expenses has continued to be a focus again this year and despite another significantly increased contribution to the Community Enterprise Foundation[TM], total operating costs have increased by \$135,605 or 6.6%.
+Our ongoing investment into increasing our business volumes has enabled us to report a very pleasing full year Profit Before Income Tax of \$325,956, an increase of \$21,001 or 6.9% over 2016/2017.